Gerald J. Ford (right) shakes hands with SMU President R. Gerald Turner following the gift announcement.

 October 25, 2013

-DALLAS (SMU) – Business leader Gerald J. Ford and Kelli O. Ford and The Gerald J. Ford Family Foundation have committed $15 million as the lead gift to construct a campus research center supporting a major SMU initiative to expand advanced computing and interdisciplinary research throughout the University.
+DALLAS (SMU) – Business leader Gerald J. Ford and Kelli O. Ford and The Gerald J. Ford Family Foundation have committed $15 million as the lead gift to construct a campus research facility supporting a major SMU initiative to expand advanced computing and interdisciplinary research throughout the University.

 The new state-of-the-art building will support research facilitated by SMU’s high-performance computing capabilities, among other projects.
 It also will be the home of the Dedman College Interdisciplinary Institute, established in May 2012 through a gift from the Dedman family and Foundation.
 The building will be located on SMU’s main campus at the corner of McFarlin and Airline.

-Establishment of the Gerald J. Ford Research Center joins other advancements SMU is implementing to support its accelerated research push.
+Establishment of the Gerald J. Ford Research and Innovation Building joins other advancements SMU is implementing to support its accelerated research push.
 Among them is completion of a new University data center, a companion building under construction on SMU property south of Mockingbird Lane.
 Technology in the new building will enable SMU’s high-performance computing capacity to grow from 2,000 to more than 10,000 CPU’s.
 Other actions to promote research include raising resources for new endowed faculty chairs and other faculty with active research agendas, along with increasing opportunities for undergraduates to conduct real-world research.

-“The new Gerald J. Ford Research Center will help to transform the research and educational landscape of the University,” said SMU President R. Gerald Turner.
+“The new Gerald J. Ford Research and Innovation Building will help to transform the research and educational landscape of the University,” said SMU President R. Gerald Turner.
 “Students must be prepared for a world in which data analyses, modeling and visualization are critical decision-making tools, while faculty continue to push the boundaries of knowledge and innovation.
 Gerald Ford’s new gift continues his tradition of strong support for faculty research.
 We are extremely grateful to him for this major boost to SMU’s academic aspirations and impact.”

 In 2003 Ford established the Gerald J. Ford Research Fellows program at SMU, which annually honors outstanding faculty members with funding to support their research and creative endeavors.
 To date 48 professors have been named Ford Research Fellows.
 Several other programs of the University also have benefited from his philanthropy.
 By providing the lead gift for the Mustangs’ football stadium in 1997, Ford revitalized the campus experience for athletes, other students and supporters.
 He also supports student scholarships.
 Ford is a member of the SMU Board of Trustees, former Board chair and currently the convening co-chair of SMU’s Second Century Campaign.